Home Overview Spelling Grammar Usage Translate

 Passive-mode is ideal when:

-The receiver of the action is more important that the initiator of the action.
+The receiver of the action is more important than the initiator of the action.

 Ex: The hero will be reward۔t by the community.